CalvinJDP/garage-parking-sensor/README.md

 ## Purpose

-In my garage it is quiet difficult to park a minivan perfectly.
-I would have to use the backup camera and use a reference on the floor in order to find a spot closest to the garage door.
-The van needs to be exceptionally close to the garage door as possible because there are cabinets in front of the car that are used frequently.
-If the car is too close to the cabinets it becomes difficult to open them.
-If the van is too far back I run the risk of damaging the car.
-So, I built a circuit that makes sure the van is parked perfectly, not too close to the cabinets and close enough to the garage door.
+Many garages are tight and small.
+If a person were to park a minivan in their small garage it would be difficult to make sure the van is not too close to the wall/garage door.
+If it is too close to the garage door, we run the risk of damaging the vehicle.
+In other cases, people have cabinets in front of their parked car.
+We want to make sure that we are not too close to the cabinets so that they are still accessible.
+This circuit helps the person park their car perfectly every time.
+It makes sure that the car is not too close to the garage door and not too close to the cabinets or wall.

 ## Components
 - 1x Arduino Nano or Arduino Uno